danwdart/peoplemon/README.md

 ## Field Editor ##

-pplmonad includes a direct-manipulation interface called the Field Editor for creating and editing maps.
-While running pplmonad, during the Field phase, turn the Field Editor on and off by pressing the Tab key.
+peoplemon includes a direct-manipulation interface called the Field Editor for creating and editing maps.
+While running peoplemon, during the Field phase, turn the Field Editor on and off by pressing the Tab key.
 When it is on, you can use the mouse to alter the layout of the tiles that comprise the current terrain and save it as offline data.

 The Field Editor makes changes to the `Terrain` structure used in the current `locale`.
 It makes those changes through the current *tool*, which is one of the following: